gagan4491/aptly-repo-creation-for-debian12/README.md

 you can use your repo as :
-deb [trusted=yes] http://<ip of the machine >/ bookworm azul-repo-java-stable bookworm-main bookworm-security b>
+deb [trusted=yes] http://<ip of the ma>/ bookworm azul-repo-java-stable bookworm-main bookworm-security b>